graalvm/graal-languages-demos/graaljs/graaljs-webpack-guide/README.md

 }
 ```

-Using the `Context` class and these interfaces, you can now create QR codes and convert them to a Unicode string representation or an image.
+Use the following `Context` class and interfaces to create QR codes and convert them to a Unicode string representation or an image:
-Our example just prints the QR code to `stdout`.

 _src/main/java/com/example/App.java_

 ```java
 package com.example;